© David Begley 2021

 Horticulturist and sculptor Imogen Stafford kindly visited the garden in April and advised on companion planting.

 I am very grateful to the parents and fellow artists whom have given to the project so far.
-Parents have gifted dung, hazel rods, fleece, and on Friday, Gorey artist Mary O'Donnell arrived with a Lamb's ear which will be one of our sensory plants.
-On Saturday Horticulturalist-sculptor Imogen Stafford came to discuss planting.
+Parents have gifted dung, hazel rods, fleece, Gorey artist Mary O'Donnell arrived with a Lamb's ear which will be one of our sensory plants.
+Horticulturalist-sculptor Imogen Stafford came to discuss planting.
 She had advised me during the autumn on fleece and recommended various medieval and medicinal herbs.

 We discussed the garden layout and planted spinach, radish and cornflower seedlings grown by the children.
 We completed digging the salad and herb beds begun by the seniors.
 I was delighted to have her knowledge and helpful counsel.